The owner of Trbet a Sioux Falls-based record company, admitted Monday to gambling away more than $1 million in mutual fund.

 I’m simply thankful to not have associated myself with something like safe poker strategies that came back in a negative way, he stated.
 Doing music and getting your name out in a favorable way is already hard enough.

 Erika Newtown, executive director of the occasion centers department for the city of Sioux City, said her office had one unsuccessful interaction with Zimmer.
-The record company owner attempted to bring B.o.B. to the Tyson Events Center however canceled the performance about a week before the efficiency at Situs judi online.
+The record company owner attempted to bring B.o.B. to the Tyson Events Center however canceled the performance about a week before the efficiency at online casino.

 A lot of money was spent on marketing the show, but (Zimmer) canceled due to lack of tickets, Newtown stated.